 Once you get through the cold winter season, and you’re thinking about making changes to your paint protection program, consider adding a high-quality ceramic coating like Armor Shield IX to your spring and summer plans.

-Our DIY solution is the only DIY ceramic coating that comes with a two-year guarantee, is among the easiest to apply, and has an exceptional record with customer service.
+Armor Shield IX, for example, lasts between 2-5 years on average, and is covered by a two year guarantee via AvalonKing’s warranty program.
+It is also rated among the easiest to apply, and has an outstanding positive review record and comes backed by stellar customer service.
 Browse our blog to review more tips and tricks on taking care of your car in winter, summer, and of course, the pros and cons of using different paint protection products.